Update – 01/06/2022

 - Provide suitable lighting

-- Ensure a risk assessment has been carried out to help identify any associated hazards
+- Ensure a risk assessment has been carried out to help identify hazards

-- Advise members of staff and students to wear sensible footwear
+- Advise members of staff and customers to wear sensible footwear when outside

 At Club Insure, our mission is to ensure that your club is protected at all times of year and in all weathers.
-Using these tips, you’ll reduce your risk of a public liability claims in relation to accidents on your premises.
+Using these tips, you’ll reduce your risk of a personal injury claims in relation to accidents on your premises.
 If you are made subject to a claim, our internal claims team will be able to swiftly guide you through the process.